wenkaiingermany/NCE_03/Lesson_29.md

 adoptive parents / foster-parents

 be brought up to do 从小就...
-The sas truth is that most of us have been brought up to eat certain foods and we stick to them all our lives.
+The sad truth is that most of us have been brought up to eat certain foods and we stick to them all our lives.

 We have been brought up to fear insect.